anandpdoshi/anandpdoshi.github.io/portfolio/_posts/2016-12-16-color-tone.md

 ---

-This paper explores the use of touch gestures to interact with colors on a screen by producing sound based on hue, saturation and value of a pixel.
+This project explores the use of touch gestures to interact with colors on a screen by producing sound based on hue, saturation and value of a pixel.
 By touching a pre-defined or custom image, the user could generate sounds based on a fixed mapping of color to note.
-A speech mode also announces the color at the touch-point, thus making it not only an interesting instrument, but also a tool for the visually impaired. <a href="/assets/others/toughspirit-blog-files/portfolio/umsi/SI515/color-tone.pdf" target="_blank">Read Full Report</a>
+A speech mode also announces the color at the touch-point. <a href="/assets/others/toughspirit-blog-files/portfolio/umsi/SI515/color-tone.pdf" target="_blank">Read Full Report</a>